jenineharris/foundation-biostat-2020/README.md

 The midterm and final projects contribute to meeting the *Foundational knowledge* statement and cover all three *Foundational competencies* from section II.

 **Participation and professionalism (5%)**

-Participating in class activities and team work, providing feedback to the instructor and teaching assistant via course evaluations, and treating your fellow students, teaching assistants, and instructors (regular and guest) in a professional manner in person and electronically are required and will be translated into the professionalism score.
+Participating in team work and the class Discussion Board and/or zoom activities, providing feedback to the instructor and teaching assistant via course evaluations, and treating your fellow students, teaching assistants, and instructors (regular and guest) in a professional manner are required and will be translated into the professionalism score.
+Send an email with your mailing address to Dr. Harris (harrisj@wustl.edu) if you would like her to send you a class hex sticker through the mail :-).

 **Schedule**